 Dear Colleagues and Friends,

-Organized annually by Mind-Body Interface Center (MBI-lab) and Taiwanese Society for Nutritional Psychiatry Research (TSNPR), we are delighted to co-chair this three-day international conference with PNIRSAsia-Pacific Symposium again this year.
+Organized annually by Mind-Body Interface Research Center (MBI-lab) and Taiwanese Society for Nutritional Psychiatry Research (TSNPR), we are delighted to co-chair this three-day international conference with the International Society for Nutritional Psychiatry Research (ISNPR) Regional Meeting for the first time and the PNIRSAsia-Pacific Symposium for four consecutive years in a row.

-MBI Int’l Symposium has been vigorously promoting a global agenda of translational neuroscience by encouraging interdisciplinary research, and integrating biomedical discovery and development focused on patients, to provide better care and service in the field of mental health.
+The MBI International Symposium has been vigorously promoting a global agenda of translational neuroscience by encouraging interdisciplinary research, and integrating biomedical discovery and development focused on patients, to provide better care and service in the field of mental health.
 The symposium is featured with a broad range of topics, including immunology, metabolic processes and molecular science, psychopharmacology, psychology, the brain-gut-microbe axis as well as biological processes and factors underlying the links between diet, nutrition and mental health from the perspective of Western medicine and Chinese medicine.
-Furthermore, there will be a strong focus on the use of since and technology, artificial intelligence, big data, neuroimaging, personalized medicine, lifestyle intervention, health promotion and disease management, and epidemiology and population studies in mental health.
+Furthermore, there will be a strong focus on the use of brave approach and novel technology, artificial intelligence, big data, neuroimaging, personalized medicine, lifestyle intervention, health promotion and disease management, and epidemiology and population studies in brain disorders.
+Our programme includes keynote speeches, state of the art symposia, oral and poster presentations, as well as Mind-Body Workshop.
+Early-career researchers are encouraged to join us and bursaries are provided to apply.

-With the inspiration, intimate interaction and our great hospitality in the past conference, the 10th MBI Int'l Symposium is guaranteed to be a wonderful event like it has been in the previous years.
-We look forward to greeting biomedical researchers, psychiatrists, psychologists, dietitians, and other health professionals worldwide in Taichung this October.
+MBI Symposium is an inspirational and intimate conference with active discussion.
+With the great Taiwanese hospitality and richness of cultural and natural heritage of Formosa, the 10th MBI Symposium is guaranteed to be another wonderful event like it has been in the previous years.
+We look forward to greeting our biomedical researchers, psychiatrists and other health professionals worldwide in Taichung this year.

 Kuan-Pin Su, M.D., Ph.D.